michaelulm/software-configuration-management/test-automation/readme.md

 ### Tick Vaccination Adviser Exercise ###

 Advises when to get the next vaccination against ticks.
 This example uses date classes from the JAVA SDK.
+Test methods are already predefined (but without step-by-step instructions)

 ### Stack Exercise ###